krobelus/rate-experiments/README.md

 step, which is what the algorithm from [@RebolaCruz2018] does along other non-trivial techniques to maintain the watch invariants.

-\if0
- However,
-when deleting a unique reason clause in the forward pass under specified DRAT, some literals are removed from the trail and reordered.
-This means that it is not possible anymore to revert this modification of the trail in the backward pass by truncating the trail.
-Instead the algorithm from [@RebolaCruz2018] can be used to restore the trail and to efficiently reinstate the watchlists' Invariant 1 in the backward pass.
-While an understanding of the algorithm is not required to understand the contributions in this paper, we explain parts of it nevertheless.

-Let us consider a proof with deletions of unique reasons.
-A deletion instruction is performed by removing a clause from the formula in the forward pass and re-introducing it in the backward pass.
-This is implemented by removing the clause from the watchlists and adding it respectively.

-During the forward pass, whenever the reason clause for some literal is deleted, this literal is unassigned.
-If it was used to make a clause unit and thus propagate it, that unit may be unassigned as well, and so on.
-All these literals form the *cone of influence* (see [@RebolaCruz2018]) of the first literal.
-Before being unassigned, the literals in the cone are recorded in the checker, alongside their positions in the trail and their reason clauses.
-This information allows the checker to re-introduce the cone literals later in the backward pass when the deletion is undone.

-When the deletion of a reason is processed during the backwards phase, each literal in the cone will be reintroduced into the trail at the recorded position.
-Consider literal $l$ in the cone.
-Before applying the backwards deletion $l$ could have been satisfied or unassigned (but not falsified).
-After reintroducing $l$, it is satisfied.
-Therefore, a clause containing
-$\overline{l}$ might become unit without the checker noticing.
-Because of this, the watchlists of all reverse cone literals $\overline{l}$ have to be traversed to restore the watch invariant.
-Each of those clause is watched on the now-falsified literal $\overline{l}$.
-Therefore the watches may need to be replaced to restore Invariant 1.

-If above clause has at least two non-falsified literals, the watches can be set to any two out of those.
-However, if the clause has only one non-falsified literal --- which is necessarily satisfied because of Invariant 1 --- then the other watch cannot be chosen arbitrarily because this might provoke a violation of Invariant 1 at a later point as described in [@RebolaCruz2018; Example 5].
-Instead, the second watch may be set to the most recently falsified literal
-$l_r$, or any other literal that was falsified during the propagation that was done after adding the lemma that resulted in the propagation of $l_r$.
-\fi

 3. DRAT Proofs without Deletions of Unique Reason Clauses
 =========================================================